-GIVE IT TO THE WATER A Solstice Grief Tending Gathering, Tuesday 23rd June 7:30pm
+GIVE IT TO THE WATER A Lammas Grief Tending Gathering, Tuesday 4th August 7:30pm

 And yet, even in seasons of brightness, grief still walks beside us.